SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 mvn clean package -Popenshift
 ~~~

-or use the command called `build-eap-openshift` in the command palette

 Wait for the build to finish and the `BUILD SUCCESS` message!

 And finally, start the build process that will take the `.war` file and combine it with JBoss EAP and produce a Linux container image which will be automatically deployed into the project, thanks to the *DeploymentConfig* object created from the template: